tychosoft/moderncli/FEATURES.md

 ## array.hpp

 Specialized array class with offset.
-This also includes an enhanced vector class that acts more like what slice does in other languages.
+This also includes an enhanced vector class that acts more like what slice does in other languages, and a simplified C++17 friendly version of spans.

 ## atomics.hpp